Cambridge Biomedical Campus: Brain Repair Centre

 Adjacent to the Institute of Public Health, Cambridge Centre for Brain Repair is a subsidiary of the University of Cambridge Department of Clinical Neurosciences.
 It is a research institute aiming to "understand, and eventually to alleviate and repair damage to the brain and spinal cord which results from injury or neurodegenerative disease."

-Institute for Public Health
+Cambridge Public Health

+Cambridge Public Health is an interdisciplinary centre at the University of Cambridge.
+Based in the School of Technology, Cambridge Public Health is an umbrella organisation for more than 600 researchers and professionals working on public health issues.

-The Institute for Public Health is a partnership between the University of Cambridge, the Medical Research Council and the National Health Service.
+Established in 2020, Cambridge Public Health has evolved from, and brings together, elements of the earlier Cambridge Institute of Public Health (CIPH) and all of the PublicHealth @Cambridge Strategic Research Network.
+CIPH was a partnership between the University of Cambridge, the Medical Research Council and the National Health Service.
 It was created in 1993 to study disease in the population and to identify, evaluate and monitor public healthcare interventions.

 Cambridge Academy for Science and Technology

 The Cambridge Academy for Science and Technology is a secondary school for 14- to 18-year-olds offering GCSE, B-Tech and A-Level courses.
-It opened on 8 September 2014 in the Deakin Centre as the University Technical College Cambridge.
-On Friday 19 September 2017, it moved into its own building on Robinson Way, situated next to the Long Road Sixth Form College, parallel to the Bio-Medical Campus which encompasses Addenbrooke's Hospital, rebranded as Cambridge Academy for Science and Technology.
+It opened in September 2014 in the Deakin Centre as the University Technical College Cambridge.
+In September 2017, it moved into its own building on Robinson Way, situated next to the Long Road Sixth Form College, and was rebranded as the Cambridge Academy for Science and Technology.

-Other
+Others

 Other entities located on the Cambridge Biomedical Campus include: